Titanic (1997 film)

-Titanic is a 1997 American epic romance and disaster film directed, written, produced, and co-edited by James Cameron.
-Incorporating both historical and fictionalized aspects, it is based on accounts of the sinking of the RMS Titanic and stars Kate Winslet and Leonardo DiCaprio as members of different social classes who fall in love aboard the ship during its ill-fated maiden voyage.
-The film also features Billy Zane, Kathy Bates, Frances Fisher, Gloria Stuart, Bernard Hill, Jonathan Hyde, Victor Garber, and Bill Paxton.
+Titanic is a 1997 American epic romantic disaster film written and directed by James Cameron.
+Incorporating both historical and fictionalized aspects, it is based on accounts of the sinking of RMS Titanic in 1912.
+Leonardo DiCaprio and Kate Winslet star as members of different social classes who fall in love during the ship's maiden voyage.
+The ensemble cast includes Billy Zane, Kathy Bates, Frances Fisher, Bernard Hill, Jonathan Hyde, Danny Nucci, David Warner and Bill Paxton.

-Cameron's inspiration for the film came from his fascination with shipwrecks; he felt a love story interspersed with the human loss would be essential to convey the emotional impact of the disaster.
-Production began on September 1, 1995, when Cameron shot footage of the actual Titanic wreck.
+Cameron's inspiration came from his fascination with shipwrecks.
+He felt a love story interspersed with human loss would be essential to convey the emotional impact of the disaster.
+Production began on September 1, 1995, when Cameron shot footage of the Titanic wreck.
 The modern scenes on the research vessel were shot on board the Akademik Mstislav Keldysh, which Cameron had used as a base when filming the wreck.
-Scale models, computer-generated imagery, and a reconstruction of the Titanic built at Baja Studios were used to re-create the sinking.
-The film was co-financed by Paramount Pictures and 20th Century Fox; the former handled distribution in North America while the latter released the film internationally.
+Scale models, computer-generated imagery (CGI), and a reconstruction of the Titanic built at Baja Studios were used to recreate the sinking.
+Titanic was initially in development at 20th Century Fox, but delays and a mounting budget resulted in Fox partnering with Paramount Pictures for financial help.
 It was the most expensive film ever made at the time, with a production budget of $200 million.
 Filming took place from July 1996 to March 1997.

-Upon its release on December 19, 1997, Titanic achieved significant critical and commercial success, and then received numerous accolades.
-It was praised for its visual effects, performances (particularly DiCaprio, Winslet, and Stuart), production values, Cameron's direction, musical score, cinematography, story, and emotional depth.
-Nominated for 14 Academy Awards, it tied All About Eve (1950) for the most Oscar nominations, and won 11, including the awards for Best Picture and Best Director, tying Ben-Hur (1959) for the most Oscars won by a single film.
+Titanic premiered at the Tokyo International Film Festival on November 1, 1997, and was released in the United States on December 19.
+It was distributed by Paramount in the United States and Canada and by Fox in other territories.
+It was praised for its visual effects, performances (particularly those of DiCaprio, Winslet, and Gloria Stuart), production values, direction, score, cinematography, story, and emotional depth.
+Among other awards, it was nominated for 14 Academy Awards and won a record-tying 11, including Best Picture and Best Director, tying Ben-Hur (1959) for the most Academy Awards won by a film.

 With an initial worldwide gross of over $1.84 billion, Titanic was the first film to reach the billion-dollar mark.
-It remained the highest-grossing film of all time until Cameron's next film, Avatar, surpassed it in 2010.
-A number of re-releases since 1997 have pushed the film's worldwide total to $2.249 billion, making it the second film to gross more than $2 billion worldwide (after Avatar).
-It was also selected for preservation in the United States National Film Registry in 2017 for being "culturally, historically or aesthetically significant".
+It was the highest-grossing film of all time until Cameron's next film, Avatar (2009), surpassed it in 2010.
+Income from the initial theatrical release, retail video, and soundtrack sales and US broadcast rights exceeded $3.2 billion.
+Releases pushed the worldwide theatrical total to $2.264 billion, making Titanic the second film to gross more than $2 billion worldwide after Avatar.
+In 2017, the Library of Congress selected it for preservation in the United States National Film Registry as "culturally, historically, or aesthetically significant".